 In the last few years, American coffee shops have begun to veer away from the Starbucks-era workspace aesthetic, embracing elements that are not exactly conducive to work—like communal tables or simple Scandinavian design.
 For Prabasi, having a space that facilitated conversation was very important to her and her husband, Elias.
 “We knew we couldn’t just cut and paste that Ethiopian coffee culture into a New York coffee shop,” she explains.
 But after the 2016 election, the coffee shop quickly became a hub for community activism, where regulars engaged in everything from postcard writing to phone banking.
 “A lot of people talk about how they’ve connected at Buunni, and that’s all about putting the laptop down, looking around, and talking with each other,” she says.

-Of course, COVID has made it much harder to meaningfully engage with others over a cup of coffee.
+Of course, COVID has sometimes made it a bit harder to meaningfully engage with others over a cup of coffee.
 But it’s also provided us with the liberty to pay attention.
 “You’re not rushing, you’re not commuting,” Prabasi explains, “The act of actually preparing the coffee, grinding your own beans, being your own barista, if you will, it’s a grounding experience.
 It’s a ritual that you can adopt at home.”